 Private-sector employers with fewer than five Connecticut employees may elect to participate in the program.
 Participating employers can’t make any contributions but must automatically enroll covered employees (unless they opt out), timely remit payroll-deduction contributions, and distribute board-prepared enrollment materials and other communications.
 Employers have no fiduciary liability for the program.

-A covered employee is anyone age 19 or older employed by a qualified employer for at least 120 days in Connecticut to perform a service recognized for unemployment compensation purposes under state law.
+A covered employee is anyone age 19 or older employed for at least 120 days by a nonexempt employer and whose service with that employer is recognized for unemployment compensation purposes under state law.

 In 2015, the state enacted legislation creating the Illinois Secure Choice Savings Program, an auto-enrollment payroll-deduction Roth IRA.
 As originally enacted, the program generally covered any employer that has 25 or more workers in the state, but amendments passed in 2021 expand the program to cover employers with five or more workers.
-The program’s board will establish enrollment deadlines for newly covered employers.
-Employers with 16 to 24 employees won’t have to register before Sept.
-1, 2022, and employers with five to 15 employees will have until at least Sept.
+Employers with 16 to 24 employees must register by Nov.
+1, 2022, and employers with five to 15 employees have until Nov.
 1, 2023.
+After these initial deadlines have passed, the program’s board will notify unregistered employers and facilitate enrollment of their employees on an annual basis.

 Employers are exempt if they sponsor a tax-favored retirement plan (e.g., a 401(a), 401(k), 403(b) governmental 457(b) plan or a multiemployer plan) — even if the plan doesn’t cover any Illinois workers or all workers — or have been in business less than two years.